yox19/Early-Warning-for-Clinical-Deterioration/README.md

 - missing data

-- generalizability needs further population groups studies
+- generalizability needs further population group studies
 ## 🧩 Clinical Relevance
-- Adreess daily challange and gap in patient risk stratefication
+- Address daily challange and gap in patient risk stratefication

 - Generate evidence to support early intervention in patients at high risk to optimize care and improve clnical outcome

 ## Future Direction

-- Asses with increased sample size, increased features (IV fluids, Drugs including iontrops)LAB Values such as: creatinine, serum electrolyte when available, ECHO,clinicians notes for treatment recommendations and guidance)
+- Asses with increased sample size, increased features (IV fluids, Drugs including iontrops, LAB Values such as: creatinine, serum electrolyte when available, ECHO,clinicians notes for treatment recommendations and guidance)

 - Multicentered implemnetation to assess replicabality of the model

-- Implement in emergency setup with refined parameters and close time observation where clinical significance will more value
+- Implement in emergency setup with refined parameters and close time observation where clinical significance have more robust outcome
 ## 🚀 How to Run

 Requirements